mtrentma/Bioavailable-P_Biogeochemistry/README.md

 "Full dataset" is the entire dataset used in this paper.

 Sigma plot data.
 Regretably, Sigma Plot was used to make multiple figures.
-Below are the files for those figures "Data for storm 1" is just the data from storm 1 used to make figures 3 and 6 "Data for storm 2" is just data from storm 2 used to make figures 5 and 6 "Data for dredge event" is just data from the dredge event used to make figure 4
+Below are the files for those figures.

+"Data for storm 1" is just the data from storm 1 used to make figures 3 and 6

+"Data for storm 2" is just data from storm 2 used to make figures 5 and 6

+"Data for dredge event" is just data from the dredge event used to make figure 4

 R data.
 Figure 7 was made in R.

-"data for figure 7" is the data loaded into R for figure 7 "code for figure 7" is the code used to make figure 7
+"data for figure 7" is the data loaded into R for figure 7

+"code for figure 7" is the code used to make figure 7